AxiumCrisis61/StableSVC/code/model/VAE_PatchGAN/README.md

 ### TODO: Variational AutoEncoder - PatchGAN for moving DDPM into Latent Space (Perceptual Encoder of LDM)

-- Loss: L1 reconstruction loss + L2 reconstruction loss + VAE KL loss + PatchGAN Discriminator loss
+- Loss: L1 reconstruction loss + L2 reconstruction loss + VAE KL loss + PatchGAN Discriminator loss;

-- Use 4 Residual Blocks with SiLU activation to construct Encoder and Decoder respectively.
+- Use 4 Residual Blocks with SiLU activation to construct Encoder and Decoder respectively;

+- Try Swin as backbone;

 - Only load Decoder for inference.